-- 3. Select from one of the following options: - Sync only once when session launches Indicates that the keyboard layout is synced to the VDA only once at the session launch. - Allow dynamic sync Indicates that the keyboard layout is synced dynamically to the VDA when the client keyboard is changed in a session. - Don't sync Indicates that the client uses the keyboard layout present on the server. - 4.
+- 3. Select from one of the following options: - Sync only once when session launches Indicates that the keyboard layout is synced to the VDA only once at the session launch.
+Unicode keyboard input mode is the recommended option for the Sync only once when session launches mode. - Allow dynamic sync Indicates that the keyboard layout is synced dynamically to the VDA when the client keyboard is changed in a session.
+Unicode keyboard input mode is the recommended option for the Allow dynamic sync mode. - Don't sync Indicates that the client uses the keyboard layout present on the server, irrespective of the keyboard layout that is selected in the client.
+Scancode keyboard input mode is the recommended option for the Don't sync mode.
+You must make sure that the client keyboard layout is the same as the keyboard layout on the VDA if you select Unicode for the Don't Sync option. - 4.
 Click Save and Close.